servicetitan/Stl.Fusion/README.md

 The presence of *step 3* makes a huge difference: any cached & still consistent result is as good as the data you'll get from the remote server, right?
 So it's totally fine to resolve a call that "hits" such a result locally, incurring no network round-trip!

-[Compute Service Clients] act as local [Compute Services].
+Finally, any [Compute Service Client] behaves as a similar local [Compute Service].
 Look at this code:
 ```cs
 string GetUserName(id)
     => (await userService.GetUser(id)).Name;